artisan-roaster-scope/artisan/_docs/03-setup.md

 If you need support for your device, go to the [Community](https://artisan-scope.org/docs/community/) page to see where to get help.

+### Configure for Extra Devices Beyond Two

+Artisan supports two primary devices for BT and ET, and you can add additional LCDs and Curves by using Extra Devices on the Cofig>Devices tab.
+Each physical device can have two channels, so on that tab you first select your device by its name in the drop down.
+You pick a color for the display, apply a label/name for the device, add a formula to be applied to the device reading if any, and select if LCDs or Curves will be displayed.
+If you check the delta box, that will map the device to the right hand axis scale (the RoR axis) instead of the temperature axis.

 ### Configure Language, Temps and Sampling